Kong/docs.konghq.com/app/_hub/kong-inc/websocket-size-limit/_index.md

 | client   | `1048576` (`1MiB`)   |
 | upstream | `16777216` (`16MiB`) |

 This plugin can be used to increase the limit beyond the default.

-#### Raise the client limit from the default (1MiB) to 2 MiB
+This example increases the client limit to 2 MiB, up from the default of 1 MiB:

 {% navtabs %}
 {% navtab With a database %}